smancill/vim-config/README.md

 It uses [vim-plug][vim-plug] to manage the plugins automatically.
 The plugins are listed in `bundle.vim`, which is sourced by `vimrc`.

+> Most development support is now handled with language servers via [coc.nvim].
+> To enable this experimental configuration, set the environment variable
+> `VIM_CONFIG_USE_COC`.

 ## Installation